A Capella Singing Group Workshop Series

 Leitner Family Observatory and Planetarium

 The Leitner Family Observatory and Planetarium is a facility of the Yale Department of Astronomy.
 The planetarium is used to teach astronomy concepts to undergraduate classes, to support astronomy programs at the Peabody Museum of Natural History, and to present planetarium shows to the general public.
-The planetarium and observatory are open to the public every Tuesday night.
+The planetarium and observatory host New Haven Public School field trips and are open to the public every Tuesday night.

 Marsh Botanical Garden

 Sitting on eight acres, with impressive diversity of plant collections in six greenhouses and outdoor gardens, Marsh Botanical Garden (MBG) offers support for researchers, faculty, and students at Yale, as well as an informative and inspirational experience for visitors.
-MBG also hosts educational tours of collections and the monthly “Green Café.”
+MBG also hosts educational tours of its collections.

 Marshall-Brennan Constitutional Literacy Project